Boavizta/boaviztapi/docs/docs/faq.md

-## General
+****## General

 #### How does the API data set differ from other Boavizta' data set ?
-While the [digital product carbon footprint repository](https://github.com/Boavizta/environmental-footprint-data) aggregates non-transparent manufacturer claims, the API reports assessed impacts via an open, auditable and improvable bottom-up approach.
+While the [digital product carbon footprint repository](https://github.com/Boavizta/environmental-footprint-data) aggregates non-transparent manufacturer data, the API reports impacts via an open, auditable and improvable bottom-up approach.
-Our impacts factors relies on scientific publications which can be read in an open way.
+Our impacts factors relies on scientific publications.

 #### How the API data differs to other datasets (like Negaoctet or Ecoinvent for example) ?
-The API is not intended to offer as high a level of quality as paid databases.
+The API is not intended to offer the same level of quality as paid databases.
 However, it allows anyone to evaluate the impacts of digital products in a free, automated, open, auditable and community-improvable way.

 ## Methodology

 #### How does the API compute environmental impacts related to manufacture ?

-Manufacture impacts are retrieved from with a bottom-up approach (the sum of components impacts).
+Manufacture impacts are retrieved with a bottom-up approach.
 The impacts are evaluated according to the technical configuration of the components sent by the user or completed by the API.

 See: [Manufacture methodology](./Explanations/manufacture_methodology.md)

 #### How does the API compute environmental impacts related to usage ?

-Manufacture impacts are retrieved by multiplying a power hover a length of use with an impact factor relative to the place of use of the evaluated product.
+Manufacture impacts are retrieved by multiplying a power hover a duration with an impact factor relative to the place of use of the evaluated product.

 See: [Usage methodology](Explanations/usage/usage.md)